manthanparab07/Practicals/DBMS/DBMS Concepts.md

 4. ##### Traditional File based System

 - Each Application defines and manages its own data.
-- It is a decentralized approach.
+- It is a decentralised approach.

 - ##### Drawbacks

 	1. `Separation and isolation of data`

 		- When data is isolated in different files then it becomes difficult to access data to be available.
-		- Such processing with file based is difficult which may involve synchronization of different files.
+		- Such processing with file based is difficult which may involve synchronisation of different files.

 	2. `Data Redundancy`

-		- As it is diificult to relate data in two files thus file base system have a lot of data redundancy.
+		- As it is difficult to relate data in two files thus file base system have a lot of data redundancy.
 		- Increases storage cost and increases processing time.

 	3. `Incompatible file formats`

-		- A program written in C generated a diiferent file format than a program written in COBOL thus it results in incompatibility.
+		- A program written in C generated a different file format than a program written in COBOL thus it results in incompatibility.
-		- Thus additional file conversion may be required when using two applcation data which is time consuming.
+		- Thus additional file conversion may be required when using two application data which is time consuming.

 	4. `No provision for security and integrity.`